PPKPIsTrying112/Emerlert/README.md

 ## Floor Detection Algorithm

 GPS alone can't tell you what floor you're on as vertical accuracy from satellite signals is too coarse for that.
 Barometric pressure changes measurably with altitude, so by combining the phone's pressure sensor with the current sea-level reference from OpenWeatherMap and the ground elevation from Open Elevation, we can isolate the height above ground and convert it to an estimated floor.
-It's accurate to ±1–2 floors, which is enough to tell first responders whether you're on the ground level or the 8th floor of a building.
+It's accurate to plus or minus 1 to 2 floors, which is enough to tell first responders whether you're on the ground level or the 8th floor of a building.

 ```
 1. Barometer → Current air pressure (hPa)